phalcon-kit/docs/docs/rest/rest-system.md

 giving
 you the freedom to modify and enhance how responses are handled and structured in your application.

-By utilizing Zemit's response services, you gain the advantage of standardized, clear, and REST-compliant responses, coupled with the flexibility to adapt and customize as your application requires.
+By utilizing Phalcon Kit's response services, you gain the advantage of standardized, clear, and REST-compliant responses, coupled with the flexibility to adapt and customize as your application requires.